What if the investment made into Chinese classes does not pay off?

 After memorising a long list of vocabularies related to business Chinese or finance Mandarin, what if they are useless in business dealings because deals are made at dinner parties?

-These are the things we face when learning Chinese is evaluated as an investment.
+These are the things students face when learning Chinese is evaluated as an investment.
 Comparing to the money, time and effort that learning Chinese requires, profits that it generates is probably minimal or none.

-It is a difficult language to learn and learning Chinese is a long term commitment.
+Chinese is a difficult language to learn and learning Chinese is a long term commitment.

 (852) 9739 8065